gvwilson/thirdbit/_posts/2018/12/2018-12-12-twelve-percent.md

    and intuitive comparisons are likely to be hindered by most authors' and instructors' lack of training in pedagogy.
    We could therefore wind up making the same mistake as [relying on student evaluations of courses](https://www.sciencedirect.com/science/article/pii/S0191491X16300323).
+   We could try to weight votes by reputation or the like, but that feels like something we could worry about later.
 1. There is nothing in the `lesson.md` file that describes the intended audience for the lesson (e.g., how sophisticated they are).
    I'm a big fan of learner personas,